Impact of Satellite Trails on H.E.S.S. Astronomical Observations: Data selection and methods

-H.E.S.S. and other current generation IACT arrays typically observe in \textit{runs}, observing a single source with parallel telescope pointing for a duration of 20-30 minutes.
+H.E.S.S. and other current generation IACT arrays typically observe in runs, observing a single source with parallel telescope pointing for a duration of 20-30 minutes.
 This allows for sufficient event statistics to be collected to calculate the background event rate, whilst preventing the observational conditions from varying too much.
 We consider 4715 runs of H.E.S.S. data taken between the 28th of October 2019 and the 2nd of February 2023.
 We select only runs where all five H.E.S.S. telescopes are operational for ease of data processing, and additionally employ the standard observation run selection criteria used in in the H.E.S.S. \textit{Heidelberg Analysis Pipeline (HAP)} reconstruction chain.
 Runs must normally pass these criteria to be used in astrophysical analyses.
-This excludes runs taken under poor atmospheric conditions, runs where the system trigger rate is insufficiently stable (for example during cloudy weather), runs that are too short in duration, runs that have poor tracking performance and runs where the cameras have large numbers of disabled pixels.
-A common reason for a pixel being disabled is that the photomultiplier high voltage has been turned off in response to a high flux to protect the instrument (this begins to happen at approximately $m_V=5$ for H.E.S.S. cameras, but is a function of observational conditions).
+This excludes runs that are 1) taken under poor atmospheric conditions, 2) where the system trigger rate is insufficiently stable (e.g. during cloudy weather), 3) too short in duration, 4) poor in terms of the tracking performance, and 5) where the cameras have large numbers of disabled pixels.
+A common reason for a pixel being disabled is that the photomultiplier high voltage has been turned off in response to a high flux to protect the instrument (this begins to happen at approximately $m_V=5$ for H.E.S.S. cameras, but it is a function of observational conditions).
 As such, this disabled pixel run selection cut will have (slightly) reduced the overall number of satellites we detected, since bright satellites will cause pixels to turn off.
 However, this is a small effect as runs with many disabled pixels are typically affected by hardware failures.